SAP-archive/devtoberfest-2021-frontend-coding-challenge/README.md

 ### Testing

--   Start the [Karma Test Runner](https://karma-runner.github.io/latest/index.html) with the [UI5 Plugin](https://github.com/SAP/karma-ui5) and execute the tests
+Start the [Karma Test Runner](https://karma-runner.github.io/latest/index.html) with the [UI5 Plugin](https://github.com/SAP/karma-ui5) and execute the tests
     ```sh
     npm test
     ```

-### Running the Lighthouse performance score

-TODO
+## How to obtain support

+This content is provided "as-is" with no other support.

 ## Known Issues

 This project got a really bad [Lighthouse performance score](https://web.dev/performance-scoring/).
 As part of this coding challenge, it's up to you to improve this web app.

-## How to obtain support

-This content is provided "as-is" with no other support.

-## Contributing
+## Contributing / Submitting your Performace Improvement

+You can submit your solution as follows:

+1. Fork and clone this repository

+1. Install all dependencies

+    ```sh
+    npm install
+    ```

+1. Start a local server and run the application (http://localhost:8080/index.html)
+    ```sh
+    npm start
+    ```

+1. Trigger the [Lighthouse Performance Scoring](https://web.dev/performance-scoring/) (e.g. with [Google Chrome](https://developers.google.com/web/tools/lighthouse))

+1. Optimize the app until the performance score is above TODO.

+1. Commit and push your edits
+    ```sh
+    git commit -am "Fix performance issues"
+    git push
+    ```

+1. Create a pull request and make sure your web app is exposed as with [GitHub Pages](https://pages.github.com/).
+Our CI/CD actions will take it from here and let you know if your app passed the test.

-TODO
+    TODO add screenshot here

+> Please note that we won't merge any pull request.
+It is sufficient if your PR earns the green "passed" label and you entered your SAP Community ID in the pull request **after** the label was assigned.
+If everthing goes well, your pull request will be closed then.

 ## License